16-Year-Old Boy Stabs His Brother To Death After Arguing Over The TV Remote Control

 Similarly, another young student from Kenya’s Muranga County hanged himself from his bedroom ceiling and died after rowing with his cousin over which channel to watch on TV.

-In March this year, a nine-year-old boy allegedly shot his 13-year-old sister in Mississippi after the two got into a heated argument over a video game controller.
+In March this year, a 9-year-old boy allegedly shot his 13-year-old sister in Mississippi after the two got into a heated argument over a video game controller.

 Per a report by the BBC, the incident took place on a Saturday, March 17, when the two siblings started fighting as the sister would not give up the controller.
 Police said that the boy grabbed the gun and shot his sister on her head from behind which entered her brain.